pcezars/taskapi/README.md

 # Task Management API

 The Task Management API is a RESTful web service built with Laravel for managing tasks.
-This API was build for the Back-End developer test for Buzzel.
+This API was build for the Back-End developer test for Buzzvel.

 ## Table of Contents